wx-chevalier/Awesome-Lists-and-CheatSheets/Zen/Awesome-CS-Collections.md

 - [Coding Interview University](https://github.com/jwasham/coding-interview-university): A complete computer science study plan to become a software engineer.

-- [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
-Inspired by awesome-php.

 # Web

 - [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook): Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.